Whisper65691/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 # Mathematical Analysis of Cosmic Velocities

 The three cosmic velocities are derived from classical mechanics and Newtonian gravity.
-Each velocity depends on fundamental parameters such as the gravitational constant ($ G $), the mass of the celestial body ($ M $), and the radial distance ($ R $) from its center.
+Each velocity depends on fundamental parameters such as the gravitational constant ($G$), the mass of the celestial body ($M$), and the radial distance ($R$) from its center.

 ---